software-next/tactigon-shapes/README.md

 ![image](https://github.com/user-attachments/assets/94d27fbe-58fe-4519-9127-b97bac8677c5)

 ## Run Tactigon Shapes
-1. Simple execute the main.py by running following command.
+1. Simple execute the main.py by running the following command.
 ```
 python .\main.py
 ```
 ![Code_ogZWoAEQee](https://github.com/user-attachments/assets/c4bfc927-1a3b-4491-942a-2be86a10a8dd)

 2. Open the web browser and type this http://127.0.0.1:5123 on the search bar.
-You will see a page whre you can connect to TSkin device.
+You will see a page where you can connect to TSkin device.

 ![image](https://github.com/user-attachments/assets/e576893d-e499-4b2f-aeae-d825a4102087)

-3. Once you completed the initial configuration, then you wil redirect to Shapes page.
+3. Once you complete the initial configuration, then you will be redirected to the Shapes page.

 ![image](https://github.com/user-attachments/assets/4449bfb8-4473-467d-8231-e9a83dfc53fa)